Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Background material

-The torus $T$ can be glued to $\tilde\Sigma$ as follows: the geodesic arc of $\mathcal C$ contained in $H^2$ intersects the annulus $An$ in a curve which projects to a closed curve $\tilde\gamma$ on $T$.
-The torus $T$ admits a metric of constant negative curvature $-1$ away from the intersection of its developing map with the boundary at infinity of $H^2$, and $\tilde{\gamma}$ is a geodesic.
+The torus $T$ can be glued to $\tilde\Sigma$ as follows: the geodesic arc of $C$ contained in $\mathbb H^2$ intersects the annulus $An$ in a curve which projects to a closed curve $\tilde\gamma$ on $T$.
+The torus $T$ admits a metric of constant negative curvature $-1$ away from the intersection of its developing map with the boundary at infinity of $\mathbb H^2$, and $\tilde{\gamma}$ is a geodesic.
 Denote by $|T|$ the annulus with two boundary components obtained by gluing two copies of $\tilde\gamma$ to the open annulus $T\setminus\tilde\gamma$.
 There are open tubular neighbourhoods of $\gamma$ in $\tilde \Sigma$ and $\tilde\gamma$ in $T$ which are isometric.
 This isometry can be used to glue the torus and $\tilde \Sigma$ to obtain a closed Riemann surface $\Sigma$ of the same genus by replacing the set $\gamma\subset \tilde\Sigma$ by $|T|$.
 Moreover, $\Sigma$ has a projective structure induced from $\tilde\Sigma$ and $T$.
 This projective structure has the same monodromy as the original projective structure on $\tilde\Sigma.$ In particular, the monodromy is $\text{P}\SU(1,1)$-valued, and we obtain a real projective structure.
 Note that (the developing map of) the projective structure on $\Sigma$ induces a curvature -1 metric away from a singularity set.
 The singularity set is given by two distinct closed smooth curves both homotopic to $\gamma$ (considered as a curve in $\Sigma$).

 The above procedure is called grafting along $\gamma.$ We can glue the torus multiple times, yielding yet another Riemann surface equipped with a projective structure.
 The monodromy is still the Fuchsian monodromy of the initial Riemann surface $\tilde\Sigma$.
 Similarly, we can apply grafting to the new Riemann surface $\Sigma$ along a disjoint geodesic (with respect to the -1 curvature metric, disjoint from the singularity set).
-Altogether, starting with a isotopy class $\mathcal C$ of simple not null-homotopic disjoint curves on $\tilde \Sigma$, and applying the grafting construction repetitively to the closed curves (giving rise to non-intersecting geodesics in the original Riemann surface $\tilde\Sigma$), yields a new Riemann surface with a projective structure with $\SU(1,1)$-monodromy.
+Altogether, starting with a isotopy class $\mathcal C$ of simple not null-homotopic disjoint curves on $\tilde \Sigma$, and applying the grafting construction repetitively to the closed curves yields a new Riemann surface with a projective structure with $\SU(1,1)$-monodromy.